 The simple answer is reputation.
-Never under-estimate its power.
+Never underestimate its power.
 We’re past the point where candidates’ ultimate goal is working for the big, well-known brand agencies in London.
-Instead, lots of smaller and niche agencies are now in the picture and they’re offering new experiences, fantastic packages and often champion flexible working.
+Instead, lots of smaller and niche agencies are now in the picture and they’re offering new experiences, and fantastic packages and often champion flexible working.
 It’s no longer just about money and holiday, it’s very much about culture.
 The bigger agencies are losing out because candidates are looking for different / better ways of doing things.

 So, to attract the best candidates, it’s really important to focus on your company’s branding, marketing and PR.
-Whilst agencies are very focused on delivering for clients and winning new business, building the right recruitment process is sometimes left on the backburner.
+Whilst agencies are very focused on delivering for clients and winning new business, building the right recruitment process is sometimes left on the back burner.
 But, if you don’t have the right people, you can’t deliver the best results for your clients….

 Ask yourself a few key questions: Why would someone want to work for you?
 Would your employees recommend the company as a great place to work?
 What level of visibility do you have within your talent pool?

-One of the quickest and easiest ways to increase visibility is through a specialist recruitment agency like us.
+One of the quickest and easiest ways to increase visibility is through a specialist recruitment agency like ours.
 We already have access to your talent pool, so can actively promote and spotlight your company.
 But, as an employer, you need to take a strategic approach to attract, engage and retain top talent.

 Some of the questions you may need to address to establish a strategic approach are as follows, are you clear about what your company stands for?
 Do you have a defined mission, vision and values?
 Speak to your employees and get their views.
 A simple online survey can often reveal some insightful and surprising information about what is important to your staff.

 Once you have your candidates, make sure they stay engaged.
 If they’re the right fit, they’re likely to be a valuable recruitment tool; they’ll recommend your company to like-minded people highlighting it as a great place to work.
 And, these days, word of mouth, is the best recommendation for your business.
 So, how do you keep them engaged?
-By creating a positive culture, investing in training and developing, rewarding great work and asking for regular feedback.
+By creating a positive culture, investing in training and development, rewarding great work and asking for regular feedback.

 One element that is often overlooked by employers is the exit interview.
-That will be the lasting impression of your company for the employee and also provides you with some valuable feedback that you can feed into your branding and culture.
+That will be a lasting impression of your company for the employee and also provides you with some valuable feedback that you can feed into your branding and culture.